 What Makes the Inferno Wrap® Different?

-This is where Inferno Wraps® are wholesome healers!
+This is where BFST Wraps® are wholesome healers!

 What exactly has changed the way heat therapy works?
 With modern medical advancements electromagnetic energy is used to generate deep tissue heat for healing with Blood Flow Stimulation Therapy™ (BFST®).